dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmMultipleStoreAssociations:

     :ref:`Multiple Store Associations(s) <dcmMultipleStoreAssociations>`",string,"Number of Storage Associations used for retrieve of Composite Objects.
 C-STORE SCP specific numbers can be specified by prefix '<AETitle>:'.
-Supplements Multiple Store Associations specified on Device level.
+Examples : 2 or STORESCP:3 Supplements Multiple Store Associations specified on Device level.

     (dcmMultipleStoreAssociations)"
     "